 Things to know about Carbon Monoxide

-The tragic incident of carbon monoxide poisoning in west Philadelphia is a wake-up call for all of us to be aware and protect ourselves from potential danger.
-Later that same week, one our technicians found an old water heater with dangerous exhaust pipes right before he started his shift - this example shows how these types tragedy happen often without warning!
+The tragic incident of carbon monoxide poisoning in West Philadelphia is a wake-up call for all of us to be aware and protect ourselves from potential danger.
+Later that same week, one of our technicians found an old water heater with dangerous exhaust pipes right before he started his shift – this example shows how these types tragedy happen often without warning!

 The following information about CO proceeds threats will help you stay safe throughout your home: